open-feature/docs.openfeature.dev/docs/getting-started/java.md

 }
 ```

-Revisit the endpoint [http://localhost:8080/hello](http://localhost:8080/hello) and you will be greeted with `Hello, welcome to website.!`
+Revisit the endpoint [http://localhost:8080/hello](http://localhost:8080/hello) and you will be greeted with `Hello, welcome to website!`

 ## Conclusion

-This walk-through introduced you to the OpenFeature Java SDK and how it can be easily integrate into well known frameworks
+This walk-through introduced you to the OpenFeature Java SDK and how it can be easily integrated into well-known frameworks
 such as Spring Boot.
 It covered how a provider can be configured to perform the flag evaluation and introduced basic feature
 flagging concepts.
-It also showcased how feature flags can be updated at runtime, without requiring a coding change and a redeployment.
+It also showcased how feature flags can be updated at runtime, without requiring a code change and a redeployment.